Plantar Fasciitis – Tips for Triathletes and Runners, what worked for us

 What is Plantar Fasciitis?

-Plantar fasciitis is one of the most common causes of heel pain.
+Plantar fasciitis (PF) is one of the most common causes of heel pain.
 It involves inflammation of a thick band of tissue that runs across the bottom of each foot and connects the heel bone to the toes called the plantar fascia.

 The plantar fascia is a band of tissue that connects your heel bone to the base of your toes.
 It supports the arch of the foot and absorbs shock when walking.